adiallovc/netGalaMVP/API-SETUP.md

 1. **Runway ML API** - For generating videos from audio and text prompts
    - Sign up and get API keys at: https://runwayml.com/api

-2. **Pika Labs API** - Alternative video generation service
+2. **FastPix API** - Alternative video generation service for audio-to-video conversion
-   - Sign up and get API keys at: https://pika.art/api
+   - Use your FastPix API key for enhanced video generation capabilities

 ## Setup Methods